wix-incubator/BindingListView/README.md

 This repo implements a use-case of a Contact List having 5000 rows with React Native.

-The scroll performance and memory consumption should be comparable to what we're used to in pure-native becuase the React Native bridge doesn't play a part beyond initializatin.
+The scroll performance and memory consumption should be comparable to what we're used to in pure-native becuase the React Native bridge doesn't play a part beyond initialization.
 Try it out! (on a real devide).
 Let me know how well it performs.